Last updated on December 9th, 2014 at 02:34 am

 Another friend of mine (who happens to be white) was getting married, and her mother wouldn’t let her girlfriend (who happens to be black) be one of the bridesmaids because it would mess up the pictures to have one black girl in a row of white girls.

-You ignored what was going on inside the house and focused on what the neighbors saw.
-Problems were swept under the rug – or vacuumed up by the housekeeper you couldn’t really afford – but kept anyway because all your neighbors had one.
+You ignored what was happening inside the house and focused on what the neighbors saw.
+Problems were swept under the rug – or vacuumed up by the housekeeper you couldn’t afford – but kept anyway because all your neighbors had one.
+As a teenager, I had to take etiquette classes, where we learned which fork was supposed to be used for shrimp, even though our family couldn’t afford shrimp.

-Apparently you could:
+Apparently, you could:

 - Have a secret gambling addiction